top of page

 You May Need Help Navigating the System

-Understanding a new school system is a big lift, especially if you don’t yet speak the language or know how to navigate local bureaucracies.
+Understanding a new school system is a big lift, especially if you don’t yet speak the language, have a child with special needs, or don't know how to navigate local bureaucracies.

-Whether you're looking at Dutch public schools, bilingual programs, or international schools, having someone to explain the system can be a lifesaver.
+Whether you're looking at Dutch public schools, bilingual programs, or international schools, having someone to explain the system and help you find the best fit for your child can be a lifesaver.

 Be Prepared for the Unexpected